 I was thinking about my holiday while I was teaching my class this morning.

 We make the past continuous with was/were + verb-ing.
 Remember to use contractions (wasn't, weren't) when speaking or writing informally.

 I / he / she / it - use was.

 You / we / they - use were.

 Advanced uses of past continuous

-Annoying habits: We usually use past simple for habits/repeated actions.
+We usually use past simple for habits/repeated actions.
 But, if you are annoyed/amused, you can use the past continuous with 'always'.

-He was always losing his wallet!
+My little brother was always losing his toys!

 When you are ready, practise using the past continuous here.